AntIT-1/dns/README.md

 ![image](https://github.com/AntIT-1/dns/assets/141161539/3f04996e-c1d8-4204-b24c-ede8e11eea70)

 After entering NSLOOKUP "mainframe", you can see that there is no DNS record for this.
+We are about to change this.

 ![image](https://github.com/AntIT-1/dns/assets/141161539/86548bfa-6155-43a1-aa84-fe9bdf842091)